ripytide/ks3-project/lesson6_sound/slides/0-slide.md

 1. Find alternative sounds and music*.
 2. Make sure to move them to the `data/` folder.
 3. Replace the sounds and music in the code above with your own.
+4. Run the game to hear your new sounds play throughout the game.

 \* When looking for music and sound effects online, search for results that are copyright free (you're allowed to download and use) and royalty free (you don't have to pay money for).